 Packagings to be used with chemicals, whether retail or for industry use – even the large ISO tanks, road tankers and shipping containers are regulated.
 All have to be compatible with products to be packed, tested and certified for safe use with specific types of chemicals and chemical products and marked accordingly.
 Labelling of the filled pack is also regulated, as well as use and disposal of residues, then when emptied they should be carefully cleaned prior to reuse or recycle of the hazardous contents.

 There are many good recycling and reuse initiatives globally and in South Africa for different packaging materials, making a contribution to sustainability BUT cogniscence needs to be taken of safe handling of residues and if they can be safely reused or if they need to scrapped with recycle of the material.

-Used steel and plastic containers have two environmentally acceptable fates: to be reconditioned and reused as shipping containers, or to be processed for scrap and recycling.
+Used steel and plastic drums and containers have two environmentally acceptable fates: to be reconditioned and reused for transport, or to be processed for scrap and recycling.
 In both cases, all residues of prior contents must be removed, neutralised and disposed of in compliance with all relevant requirements.

 The International reconditioning industry has over the years developed the methods, especially for those used for chemicals to clean, recondition and test for safe compliant re-use.
 The steel and plastic drum, and composite IBC industry together with users under the Responsible Container Management programme, can ensure that these robust and versatile packages are cleaned and reconditioned in compliance with today's high standards, AND to meet the Transport Regulations for re-use.

 Responsible Packaging Management for drums and IBC’s has several key elements: